haslersn/any-nix-shell/README.md

 # any-nix-shell
-fish and zsh support for the *nix run* and *nix-shell* environments of the Nix package manager.
+`fish` and `zsh` support for the `nix run` and `nix-shell` environments of the Nix package manager.

+Features:

+  * When entering a `nix run` or `nix-shell` environment, the shell stays the same.
+  * Inside those environments, your prompt prints the loaded packages to the right.
+  * Alternatively, print that information by executing: `nix-shell-info`
+  * `nix-shell --command` or the like still execute inside `bash`, such that scripts don't break.

-## Installation in the user environment
+# Installation in the user environment

-Execute:
+Execute

 ```
 nix-env -i any-nix-shell -f https://github.com/haslersn/nixpkgs/archive/any-nix-shell-1.1.0.tar.gz
 ```

-### fish: activation
+and activate the plugin for any number of the following shells:

+## `fish`

 Add the following to your *~/.config/fish/config.fish*.
 Create it if it doesn't exist.